spellshift/realm/docs/_docs/user-guide/golem.md

 ## Creating and testing tomes

-Golem is a great way to create and test tomes without deploying the entire Realm project.
+Golem is a great way to quickly develop and iterate tomes without needing to deploy an agent and wait for callbacks.
+It enables a more interactive experience for Eldritch, which helps tome developers move quickly.
 Golem operates in three different modes:

 - Interactive `-i`